Advik01-byte/ASCII-Value/README.md

 - Get character from ASCII Value.
 - Get ASCII Value from character.
 - Get ASCII Value in binary from character.
+### Using C `.exe` file:
+- Get the whole list of ASCII value to character.

-To make all of this happen, just answer the questions in the command prompt accordingly.
+To make all of this happen, just answer the questions in the command prompt accordingly or choose the C `.exe` file for the table.

 _______________________________________________________________________________________________________________________________________________________________________